-Men and women completing The Refuge Residential Addiction Recovery Programs have three popular ways to remain involved with The Refuge.
+Men completing The Refuge Residential Addiction Recovery Programs have three popular ways to remain involved with The Refuge.
 Our Alumni use their continued involvement with The Refuge to assist them in their recoveries and towards developing deeper personal relationships with others and Christ.

 Offered as paid positions upon completion of The Refuge, Coordinators are central to the transformational process of The Refuge.
-Working in teams, Coordinators focus on facilitating The Refuge’s daily operations and providing key peer-to-peer leadership and guidance in support of the men and women throughout each phase.
+Working in teams, Coordinators focus on facilitating The Refuge’s daily operations and providing key peer-to-peer leadership and guidance in support of the men throughout each phase.

 After one year as an Alumni Coordinator, Coordinators are eligible to continue serving in paid roles as Coordinators in other Refuge-inspired recovery ministries throughout Ohio.
 These organizations are part of The Refuge Residential Network.

 The Refuge knows the value brought to recovery when our men have close leadership provided by those who know the difficult nature of recovery.
 Alumni Coordinators stand as testimonies for our men that transformational change is both achievable and well within their grasp.